Who should not use cryotherapy?

 Created with AI

-Cryotherapy Process
+Cryotherapy Procedure

 Preparing for your procedure, you will be asked to wear minimal clothing, often just your underwear and protective gear, including gloves, socks, and sometimes a headband and mask to help protect your extremities and face from frostbite.
 Once inside the cryotherapy chamber, the temperature will drop rapidly.